 1) Focus on the act of mindful giving – not endless lists of “things”.

 Shopping from a seemingly long gift list can give even the most seasoned shopper a sense of desperation.
 How about trying some new approaches this year.
-Start a tradition of limiting the amount of gifts per family member.
+Start a tradition of limiting the number of gifts per family member.
 Some families find that setting a limit of three gifts per child which include one clothing outfit, one toy, and one book works extremely well.
 Setting price limits and encouraging gifts-from-the-heart including gifts that focus on service to other family members (this works great for siblings) works well for children.
 Give gifts of time to your friends and even your children.
 A hand-designed coupon for lunch or a movie “on your dime” can mean so much to your close friends and your children.
 Gifts of a movie date with Mom or Dad will delight even the most finicky child.

 2) Be in the moment.

 Set a particular evening to decorate your tree and your home.
 Make a rule (yes, rules are okay) that every family member must help and contribute their time.
 Prepare healthy snacks and organic hot apple cider to sip on.
 Turn on some bouncy and happy Christmas music throughout the house.
 If someone gets stressed (untangling light strands is usually the culprit) then help them take a short break to calm down.
 Teach your family “how” to handle stress in a successful manner and that screaming or storming off is unacceptable and inappropriate at any time of the year.
 Your children and their spouses will thank you for this when they are older and have their own families.
-Once your home is decorated, you will feel less stressful about everything else that needs to get done.
+Once your home is decorated, you will feel less stressed about everything else that needs to get done.

 4) Healthy diet.